base33/Mimic/README.md

     {
         //automatically get the closest property
-        //based as the current class property name var property = GetClosestProperty();
+        //based as the current class property name
+        //... or resolve it yourself (passed in via attribute parameter?) var property = GetClosestProperty();

         //process umbraco property value